Only priests may enter the door of the tabernacle. (Those who are willing to serve their Master.)

 Jesus answered, “I am telling you the truth: no one can see the Kingdom of God without being born again.”
 (Joh 3:3)

 In the same way, those inside the courtyard of the tabernacle of Moses are not able to see into the Holy Place except by entering the door.

 “Do your best to go in through the narrow door; because many people will surely try to go in but will not be able.”
 (Luk 13:24)

-Each one that goes on to take the next step into the tabernacle of Moses will be able to look back and perceive where the others are at, but those at the rear will look forward and criticize those who are doing things that they don’t understand.
+Each one that goes on to take the next step into the tabernacle of Moses will be able to look back and perceive where the others are at.
+Those at the rear however will look forward and criticize those who are doing things that they don’t understand.